Skip to main content

 Personnel Conduct

 This policy provides all Brigham Young University–Hawaii ("BYU–Hawaii" or "university") personnel with information regarding key compliance and personnel conduct requirements.
-It briefly summarizes selected policies that are more fully described in the University Policies website.
+It briefly summarizes selected policies that are more fully described on the university Policies website.

 The university’s Mission Statement provides: